-After the universal screener at the beginning of the year, all students in kindergarten and grades 1-3 who do not meet the beginning-of-year grade-level target for their current grade must be given the screener for risk of dyslexia.
+After the universal screener at the beginning of the year, all students in grades 1-3 who do not meet the beginning-of-year grade-level target for their current grade must be given the screener for risk of dyslexia.
+Screening for risk of dyslexia will be provided to all kindergarten students who do not meet the middle-of-year grade-level target for kindergarten.
 Depending on the assessment tool adopted by the district, this may include an additional subtest of the same assessment suite, an additional assessment altogether, or the existing data from the universal screener may be sufficient.